nathanhoad/suddenly-server/README.md

         '/users': Users,
         '/things': Things
       },
-      '/': Static
+      '/': Root
-    } /* override the error handler by passing a function here */ )
+    } /* , override the error handler by passing a function here */
+  )
 );